avs-origami/avs-origami.github.io/site/index.md

-A personal website.                                                          [~]
+Heart on my sleeve - a place for my thoughts.                                [~]
 --------------------------------------------------------------------------------

-My name is Adithya V. Sastry, and I am a high school student in the Knoxville area pursuing advanced research opportunities in the fields of robotics and computer science.
-My primary area of interest is in applying origami to design tiny autonomous robots that take inspiration from the adaptations of insects.
-Other than that, I am also interested in robotic exploration algorithms, machine learning, and operating systems (specifically Linux).
+My name is Adithya V. Sastry.
+I am a high school student in the Knoxville area pursuing research in the fields of robotics and computer science.
+My primary area of interest is in applying origami to design tiny autonomous robots that take inspiration from the morphology of insects.
+I am also interested in robotic exploration algorithms, machine learning, and operating systems (specifically Linux).

 My current research involves the use of reinforcement learning to prune dynamic graphs that are used as part of robotic exploration algorithms, in order to reduce the amount of information that must be stored and thereby improve the performance of exploration.
 [Read more about it here](/projects/robot-graph-pruning.html).

-Besides these academic interests, I have been an avid origami enthusiast since a young age.
+Besides these academic interests, I have been an avid origami enthusiast since kindergarten.
 I've folded hundreds of models and also designed a few of my own.
+I have also

 About this site